Pwankhade077/Design-and-Development-of-a-Planar-Transformer/README.md

 ## Validation and Analysis

-The design was validated using multiple simulation tools:
+The design was validated using different simulation tools:

-- **Maxwell 3D** → Magnetic flux distribution analysis
+- Maxwell 3D for magnetic field analysis
-- **Icepak** → Thermal performance (Max temperature ≈ 59°C)
+- Icepak for thermal analysis (maximum temperature around 59°C)
-- **Simplorer** → System-level DAB converter validation
+- Simplorer for system-level validation of the DAB converter

 ## Results

 - Achieved 200W power transfer
-- Output validated at ~107V and ~1.87A
+- Output validated at approximately 107V and 1.87A
-- Transformer loss ≈ 3.6 W
+- Transformer loss around 3.6 W
-- Estimated efficiency ≈ 98%
+- Estimated efficiency close to 98%

 ## Key Insight

-The leakage inductance (27.2 µH) is intentionally designed to control power transfer in the DAB converter, following the phase-shift power transfer principle.
+The leakage inductance (27.2 µH) is intentionally designed to control power transfer in the DAB converter using phase-shift control.

 ## Files

 - Full report available in this repository